Academics

 In both areas, curricular and extracurricular, our celebrant’s conduct, reinforced by her overall positive attitude, must exemplify honesty, courtesy, helpfulness, and good manners.

-Best All-Around Freshman: Amy Weber.
+Best All-Around Freshman: Mary Eva Galassini

 Read More